moodle/devdocs/docs/guides/moodleapp/development/plugins-development-guide.md

 - `name` (string) — The name of the WS to call.
 - `params` (object) — The parameters for the WS call.
 - `preSets` (object) — Extra options for the WS call: whether to use cache or not, etc.
 - `useOtherDataForWS` (any) — Whether to include `otherdata` (from the `get_content` WS call) in the params for the WS call.
 If not supplied, no other data will be added.
 If supplied but empty (`null`, `false` or an empty string) all the `otherdata` will be added.
-If it’s an array, it will only copy the properties whose names are in the array.
+If it's an array, it will only copy the properties whose names are in the array.
 Please notice that `[useOtherDataForWS]=""` is the same as not supplying it, so nothing will be copied.
 Also, objects or arrays in `otherdata` will be converted to a JSON encoded string.
 - `form` (string) — ID or name to identify a form in the template.
 The form will be obtained from `document.forms`.
 If supplied and a form is found, the form data will be retrieved and sent to the new `get_content` WS call.
 If your form contains an `ion-radio`, `ion-checkbox` or `ion-select`, please see [Values of \`ion-radio\`, \`ion-checkbox\` or \`ion-select\` aren't sent to my WS](#values-of-ion-radio-ion-checkbox-or-ion-select-arent-sent-to-my-ws).
 - `confirmMessage` (string) — Message to confirm the action when the user clicks the element.
 If not supplied, no confirmation will be requested.
 If supplied but empty, "Are you sure?" will be used.
 - `showError` (boolean) — Optional, defaults to `true`.
 Whether to show an error message if the WS call fails.
 This field was added in 3.5.2.